barakharari/learnaboutCOVID-19/README.md

-Simple texting app for informing the public about coronavirus statistics and safety measures
+Simple application for informing the public about coronavirus statistics and safety measures

+In order to run, open folder in terminal and run "python main.py"

+Usage described in program

+Enjoy!